MariamEhabShaaban/Calculator_Project/README.md

 It handle operands with more than one digit.
 It can perform operations according to priority basic arithmetic operations (+, -, *, /).
 It print ERROR when you divide a number by zero.
-It support fraction (Accurately 3 digits). ex Git :
+It supports fraction (Accurately 3 digits). ex Git :

 ...